Ternopil Oblast: History

 The religion of the majority is Ukrainian Greek Catholic, though there is a notable Orthodox presence and a small Protestant minority.
+Holy Trinity Church, Mykulyntsi is an 18th-century Roman Catholic church considered to be an architectural monument of national importance.
 Many churches which were closed or destroyed under Soviet rule have rebuilt since independence.
 The local Jewish community, which was very large before 1939, disappeared in the Holocaust and was not reestablished after 1945.
 There are no active synagogues in the oblast and only a few isolated individuals affiliating with the Jewish faith.